knowm/Datasets/datasets-hja-birdsong/README.md

 ## How to Generate Java Data

-1. Download raw data from here: http://web.engr.oregonstate.edu/~briggsf/kdd2012datasets/hja_birdsong/
+1. Download raw data from here: <http://web.engr.oregonstate.edu/~briggsf/kdd2012datasets/hja_birdsong/>
 1. put all files (hierarchy.zip, test-remapped and train-remapped) in `raw` folder in project root
 1. Run `DownloadWavFiles.java` and `RawData2DB.java`.
 1. The database containing the data will appear in `db`.

-1. Manually copy the `HJA_BIRDSONG.*` files into the `src/main/resources` folder.
-There should be three files.
+1. Manually copy the `DB_HJA_BIRDSONG.*` files into some folder, which you will point to later in an app using the data such as `/usr/local/Datasets/`.
+There should be four files.

-## Build jar containing Data

-1. using Maven, run `mvn clean install`

-## Data Information
+## Alternatively.
+Download Data from Google Drive

+1. Download all DB files from here: <https://drive.google.com/folderview?id=0ByP7_A9vXm17VXhuZzBrcnNubEE&usp=sharing#list>
+1. Manually copy the `DB_HJA_BIRDSONG.*` files into some folder, which you will point to later in an app using the data such as `/usr/local/Datasets/`.
+There should be four files.

+## Birdsong Spectrograph Viewer

+See: `com.xeiam.datasets.samples.HJABirdsongSpectrogramViewer`.
+Make sure you've placed the generated/downloaded DB data at the location specified at the line: `HJABirdsongDAO.init("/usr/local/Datasets/"); // setup data`.